solid/data-interoperability-panel/problems-and-goals.md

 __Data must be durable.__ One application cannot break or corrupt the data being used by others.
 The hippocratic oath swears doctors to “first, do no harm”, and in similar fashion we must incorporate mechanics to prevent data corruption, either through accident or malicious intent.
 We must also have ready mechanisms in place to recover from data loss or corruption when it inevitably happens, despite our best efforts.
 Some of the same schemas and shape trees used to facilitate a shared understanding of data should be employed to validate the same for durability.

+__Data must be portable.__ Data should be moveable between pods, across conformant server implementations, without negatively affecting interoperable use by the users' applications.

 __Data and applications may evolve.__ Data and Applications must have room to evolve independently without negatively affecting the other key elements of interoperability, hampering the end user experience, or violating secure data boundaries already in place.

 ## Problem #2 - People must be able to understand what data they have to effectively use it or share it safely.